moody/Waffle/README.md

 local minHeight = child:GetMinHeight()
 local maxHeight = child:GetMaxHeight()

--- Sets whether this node is excluded from the layout flow entirely; its siblings reflow -- to fill the space, and Layout() hides its own frame and every already-resolved frame -- in its subtree.
-An ancestor's own hidden hides this node's frame the same way, without -- changing this node's own hidden.
-Pass nil to reset to the default (false). child:SetHidden(true)
+-- Sets this node's visibility.
+"INVISIBLE" hides its frame but keeps its space in the -- layout.
+"GONE" excludes it from the layout flow entirely; its siblings reflow to -- fill the space, and Layout() hides its own frame and every already-resolved frame in -- its subtree.
+An ancestor's own visibility affects this node's frame the same way, -- without changing this node's own.
+Pass nil to reset to the default ("VISIBLE").
+Case -- does not matter, any other value throws an error. child:SetVisibility("GONE")

--- Returns this node's own hidden, never an ancestor's: a node whose ancestor is hidden -- still returns nil/false here, even though its own frame is hidden too. local hidden = child:GetHidden()
+-- Returns this node's own visibility, never an ancestor's: a node whose ancestor is -- "INVISIBLE" or "GONE" still returns nil or "VISIBLE" here, even though its own frame -- is hidden too. local visibility = child:GetVisibility()

 -- Sets this node's own key, for lookup via FindByKey(key).
 Pass nil to remove it.
 Unlike -- every other setter, never marks the tree dirty: FindByKey always searches live, there's